babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 ## Some History

-A Babel preset is a shareable list of plugins.
+A Babel preset is a sharable list of plugins.

 The [official Babel Stage presets](https://babeljs.io/docs/en/next/presets) tracked the [TC39 Staging process](https://tc39.github.io/process-document/) for new [syntax proposals](https://github.com/tc39/proposals) in JavaScript.